 Help every 16- to 24-year old become economically mobile.

 We train our Navigators in life coaching, classroom management, working with diverse and vulnerable populations, the AR curriculum and book.

 Once our Navigators are cleared and trained we pair them up.
 Then they are ready to work with schools and organizations.

-We partner with schools and organizations, then decide dates, times and overall logistics.
-When the partnership is finalized our Navigators will be ready to travel to the partners site to work with their students.
+We partner with schools and negotiate dates, times and overall logistics.
+When the partnership is finalized our Navigators will be ready to travel to the partners site to work with the students.